Animal vaccination: Next generation vaccines

 Genomic analysis of pathogens and furthered understanding of the mechanisms of pathogens has resulted in the discovery of antigens and the development of recombinant veterinary vaccines.
 Currently the pathogens' genome is sequenced, the genes that cause the disease is identified, the genes of interest are cloned, a recombinant is constructed, and then one of three types of vaccines is produced (DNA vaccines, Subunit vaccines, Vectored vaccines).
 DNA vaccines induce antigen production in the host.
 It is a plasmid that contains a viral, bacterial or parasite gene.
 The animal's immune system recognises the expressed protein as foreign, and this can lead to a cellular or humeral response.
 DNA vaccines overcomes the safety concerns of live-attenuated vaccines.
 Furthermore, subunit vaccines are short, specific pathogens that cannot replicate.
 Even though this vaccine is termed as safe, it does not replicate and thus studies have shown issues in relation to yield.
 Vectored vaccines is another next generation vaccine.
 This type of vaccine uses a vector to deliver either one or multiple proteins to the immune system of the animal.
 Currently, there is research being undergone into plant vaccines, which come under the category of vector vaccines.

 Domestic chickens have been vaccinated against Pasteurella anatis using bacterial outer membrane vesicles purified by hydrostatic filtration dialysis.
 Several such vaccines have successfully produced immunity.
 Antenucci et al. 2020 demonstrates the most consistent product and effective immune provocation among HFD OMV processes, but overall HFD has yet to prove itself against other vaccine production techniques.
-Nonetheless, it is a very promising line of research as of 2021.
+Nonetheless, it is a promising line of research as of 2021.